Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 If you want to see the 5 questions daily in your social media feed, follow me on [Twitter](https://twitter.com/saran_pariyar1),[Instagram](https://instagram.com/saran_pariyar1) or [LinkedIn](https://www.linkedin.com/in/saran-pariyar-5078b5217/) cause I started this challenge on twitter and will be posting them on my social media accounts too.

-## Main motive to create this repo

-   Interviewer: So you mentioned that you have been learning frontend development for over 2 years.

-   Me: Yes sir!

-   Interviewer: Let's start with a simple question.
-Tell me the difference between HTML tag and HTML element.

-   Me: 💀

-   Interviewer: Let's do another, which tag have more semantic meaning? \<b> or \<strong> and explain why?

-   Me: 💀

-   Interviewer: Okay, you're rejected...
-I mean I'll get back to you soon.

-   Me: K 💀